 Now that you have created tag Categories for your ALL Team tags and for your Collection or specific departments, it's time to bring all the pieces together.

 To help you visualize this architecture, open Tag Manager for an overview of all tags you've created and to picture all of the tag Categories as parts of a car.

 Your ALL Team tags are the hood and carriage of your car.
-Just like the hood and carriage is visible for everyone who looks at your Car, these are the tags that are most visible and most used by your team as a whole.
+Just like the hood and carriage is visible to everyone who looks at your car, these are the tags that are most visible and most used by your team as a whole.